cojeyambao0601/sap-hana-cookbook/README.md

 #### Usages

 ##### regi workspace operations
-The hanadb_regi has 2 actions which relate to creation and removal of a regi workspace: create_workspace and delete_workspace.
+The hana_regi has 2 actions which relate to creation and removal of a regi workspace: create_workspace and delete_workspace.
 A workspace is a local instance of the SAP Hana repository.
 To execute any repository operation you have to create a workspace first.

 ##### Examples

 To add a new workspace using the user store with key "buildkey":

 	# create workspace
-	hanadb_regi "create repository workspace" do
+	hana_regi "create repository workspace" do
 		key "buildkey"
 		workspace_path "/your/path/to/new/workspace"
 		action :create_workspace